Skip to contents

 Linear Time

-A linear time vector uses time units to define the resolution of time points, known as a chronon (the smallest unit of time).
+A linear time vector uses time granules to define the resolution of time points, known as a chronon (the smallest granules of time).
 When the input time has a different resolution than the chronon, it will be automatically converted.

 linear_time(demo_date, chronon = cal_gregorian$month(1L))